matgla/Renode_RP2040/README.md

 Example GUI may look like shown below:
 ![gui](./images/gui_example.png)

+## Known bugs
+There is a bug that sometimes 7-segment display is not rendered correctly.
+Zooming or refreshing browser seems to fix the problem as a workaround.

 # Multi Node simulation.
 Many RP2040 simulators may interwork together.
 I am using that possibility in full MSPC simulation.
 To interwork between them GPIOConnector may be used, please check existing usage (`simulation` directory):
  [MSPC Board Simulation](https://github.com/matgla/mspc-south-bridge/)